Balsall Common Viaduct: Design

-The Balsall Common Viaduct will carry the railway line over Station Road, Bayleys Brook, the Heart of England Way, and the local floodplain.
-It will have a length of 425 m, be supported by 16 piers, and have a deck approximately 10 m above ground.
-The piers have been designed to minimise their visual impact as much as possible while still fulfilling all relevant technical requirements as structural members.
-The viaduct will be constructed primarily of concrete and has been designed to require low levels of maintenance and to last for 120 years.
+The Balsall Common Viaduct will carry the railway over Station Road, Bayleys Brook, the Heart of England Way and the local floodplain.
+It will have a length of 425 m, be supported by 16 piers, and have a bridge deck approximately 10 m above ground.
+The viaduct is designed to require low levels of maintenance and to last for 120 years.